sighupio/fury-getting-started/fury-on-eks/README.md

 - `<PRIVATE_SUBNET1_ID>` with ID of the first private subnet ID (`subnet-072b1e3405f662c70`) created in the previous phase.
 - `<PRIVATE_SUBNET2_ID>` with ID of the second private subnet ID (`subnet-subnet-0a23db3b19e5a7ed7`) created in the previous phase.
 - `<PRIVATE_SUBNET3_ID>` with ID of the third private subnet ID (`subnet-08f4930148ab5223f`) created in the previous phase.
-- (optional) Add the details of an **existing** AWS Bucket to hold the Terraform remote state.
-If you are using the same bucket as before, please specify a different **key**.
+- (optional) As before, add the details of an the S3 Bucket that holds the Terraform remote state.

 #### Provision EKS Cluster